-Before stating the main result of this work, let's consider an example of how it's possible to obtain an entanglement monotone using complementarity relations.
+Before stating the main result of this work, let us consider an example of how it is possible to obtain an entanglement monotone using complementarity relations.
 In Ref. \cite{Marcos}, we considered a quantum system described by the density operator $\rho_A$ of dimension $d_A$.
 The relative entropy of coherence of this state is defined as \cite{Baumgratz}

 where $I$ is the set of all incoherent states, $S_{vn}(\rho_A||\iota) = \Tr(\rho_A \log_2 \rho_A - \rho_A \log_2 \iota)$ is the relative entropy, and $S_{vn}(\rho)$ denotes the von Neumann entropy of $\rho$.
 The minimization procedure leads to $\iota = \rho_{Adiag} = \sum_{i = 1}^{d_A} \rho^A_{ii} \ketbra{i}$.
 Thus